adriandrmawan/Telegram-OpenRouter-Bot/README.md

 *   `/resetsettings`: Clears your stored API key, model, and system prompt.
 *   `/ask YOUR_QUESTION`: Asks the configured AI model a question.
 The bot remembers the last few messages in the conversation.
 The response will be streamed.
 *   `/newchat`: Clears the bot's memory of the current conversation history, starting a fresh chat.
+*   `/search YOUR_QUERY`: Performs a web search using Google (with Bing as a fallback if configured) and returns the top results.
+Requires administrator setup.
 *   `/help`: Shows the list of available commands and current settings.

 Enjoy your AI assistant on Telegram!